ietf-wg-pquip/state-of-protocols-and-pqc/README.md

 | HTTPS    | <https://datatracker.ietf.org/doc/rfc9110/>   | HTTPbis       | TLS (RFC 8446)
 | SCEP     | <https://datatracker.ietf.org/doc/rfc8894/>   | LAMPS (?)      | CMS (RFC 5652), PKCS #10 (RFC 2986) |  |
 | S/MIME   | <https://datatracker.ietf.org/doc/rfc5751/>   | LAMPS        | CMS (RFC 5652)               | Section 4.1 explicitly lists RSA, DSA, SHA-1.
 So maybe this needs an update to only modern non-PQC crypto. |

+# Suggestions for possible additions

+The lists above can contain protocols and proposals from other standards organizations, such as IEEE, ETSI, and so on.